-Harmony Hammond and Joan Semmel included in the exhibition Half the Picture: A Feminist Look at the Collection curated by Catherine Morris, and Carmen Hermo at the Brooklyn Museum's Elizabeth A. Sackler Center for Feminist Art, Brooklyn, NY.
+Harmony Hammond and Joan Semmel included in the exhibition Half the Picture: A Feminist Look at the Collection curated by Catherine Morris, and Carmen Hermo at the Brooklyn Museum, NY.

 Featuring more than 100 works from our collection, Half the Picture: A Feminist Look at the Collection explores a wide range of art-making, focusing on enduring political subjects—encompassing gender, race, and class—that remain relevant today.
 The exhibition’s intersectional feminist framework highlights artworks, in a plurality of voices, that aim to rally support or motivate action on behalf of a cause, or to combat stereotypes and dominant narratives.